Metal Gear Rising: Revengeance: Legacy

-In August 2013, Konami posted a survey for Metal Gear Rising in their official site asking fans if they want a sequel and if so what they would like to see in it.
-On January 31, 2015, a trailer for upcoming PS4 games at the 2015 Taipei Game Show teased a brief image of the number 2, in a similar font design to that of Revengeance.
+In August 2013, Konami posted a survey for Metal Gear Rising on their official site asking fans if they want a sequel and what they would like to see in it.
+On January 31, 2015, a trailer for upcoming PS4 games at the 2015 Taipei Game Show teased a brief image of the number 2 in a similar font design to that of Revengeance.
 However, Kojima Productions later made statements that the "2" was unrelated to the Metal Gear franchise.

 Writer Etsu Tamari expressed joy in the final product and expected that in the future, the team could make another game focused on Raiden.
 Quinton Flynn stated he was pleased with Raiden's role in Revengeance and stated he would have liked a new sequel with him as the lead.
-However, the ongoing conflicts between Konami and Kojima Productions left him worried as there might not be another game.
+However, the dispute between Konami and Kojima Productions had left him worried as to the sequel's future.

+Several video game publications, as well as Armstrong's voice actor Alastair Duncan himself, have praised the game's prediction of the resurgence of right-wing populism in the United States, comparing Senator Armstrong to United States President Donald Trump.
+Similarly to Trump, Armstrong uses reactionary and anti-establishment rhetoric to win over the American public, as well as the slogan "Make America Great Again" (which had also been used by Ronald Reagan), with the game having been released years before Trump's 2016 presidential campaign.

-The narrative, characters, and soundtrack were noted to contribute to the game's resurgence in popularity as a result of internet memes, including the handling of politics and characters reacting in comical fashion to set pieces and dialogue, the most prominent example being with main antagonist Senator Armstrong, as well as Jetstream Sam.
+The narrative, characters, and soundtrack were noted to contribute to the game's resurgence in popularity as a result of Internet memes, including the handling of politics and characters reacting in comical fashion to set pieces and dialogue, the most prominent example being with main antagonist Senator Armstrong, as well as Jetstream Sam.
+As a result, concurrent players for the game are believed to have gone up by ten times in a month in 2022.